timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 035-PROGRAMS FOR OLDER AMERICANS/SUBCHAPTER II-ADMINISTRATION ON AGING/SUBCHAPTER II-ADMINISTRATION ON AGING.md

   * (A) the Special Committee on Aging of the Senate;

-  * (B) the Committee on Education and the Workforce of the House of Representatives; and
+  * (B) the Committee on Education and Labor of the House of Representatives; and

   * (C) the Committee on Health, Education, Labor, and Pensions of the Senate.

 * (3) The Assistant Secretary shall provide the report required by paragraph (1), and make the State reports required under subchapters III and XI in accordance with section 3058g(h)(1) of this title available, to—

-  * (A) the Administrator of the Health Care Finance Administration;
+  * (A) the Administrator of the Centers for Medicare & Medicaid Services;

   * (B) the Office of the Inspector General of the Department of Health and Human Services;